 All of our public continuing leagues (public meaning that Scoresheet finds the owners for the league and sets up the draft), and also all of our public root leagues, and most of our single season leagues, now use the web draft.
-Though there are still a couple of single season leagues that use our three stage postal draft, and a number of private leagues that hold their own drafts and send us the draft results when they are done.
+Though there are still a number of private leagues that hold their own drafts and send us the draft results when they are done.